-I discovered Fabrique Bakery when I visited Stockholm last year: a beautiful bakery that sells sourdough bread, sandwiches, cakes and of course traditional Swedish pastries such as cinnamon and carmdamon buns.
+I visited Fabrique Bakery for the first time when I visited Stockholm last year: a beautiful bakery that sells sourdough bread, sandwiches, cakes and of course traditional Swedish pastries such as cinnamon and cardamom buns.

 - 75g unsalted butter, softened